 To help you implement an effective human resources solution at your business, we’ve put together a comprehensive overview.
 Read on for an in-depth explanation of HR and why it’s important to your business, or use the links below to go directly to a specific section.

 A primary function of human resources is to manage employee relations.
 But can’t you just handle that as the business owner?
 Not necessarily.
-The role of HR isn’t as simple as just handling the hiring, firing, and paying of employees; there’s a lot of specialized knowledge needed.
+The role of HR isn’t as simple as just handling the hiring, firing and paying of employees; there’s a lot of specialised knowledge needed.

-For instance, HR must remain up to date on all the latest employment laws on both the state and federal level.
-Not only that, but they need to stay current on industry trends, learn dispute resolution skills, and know how to respond to workplace issues.
+For instance, HR must remain up to date on all the latest employment laws at both the state/territory and federal levels.
+Not only that, but they need to stay current on industry trends, learn dispute resolution skills and know how to respond to workplace issues.

 Attempting to handle these tasks on your own without the necessary experience could open you up to a lot of liability.
 Plus, you may be limited on time, and as your company grows the functions of HR only become more demanding.
 That is, unless you have human resource services to assist you.